 When is it Open?

-The museum is usually open from mid-June until mid-September every day except Mondays from 1 until 4 pm.
-It’s open just on weekends the rest of the year (except in December and January when it’s completely closed).
+The museum is usually open from mid-June until mid-September every day except Mondays from 1:00 pm until 4:00 pm.
+It’s open just on weekends the rest of the year (except in December and January when it’s closed).

 (Note: Hours of operation are subject to change.)